Ageniti

 What You Get

-• A typed action contract built with defineAction().
+• A typed action contract built with defineAction() (or defineActions / actionsFromHandlers for batch wiring).

-• A shared runtime for validation, permissions, middleware, timeout, retry, logs, progress, and artifacts.
+• A shared runtime with validation, permissions, middleware, timeout, retry, idempotency keys, concurrency limits, log redaction, and live streaming events.

 • Thin surface adapters for CLI, HTTP, MCP, React, JSON automation, local development, and LLM tool calling.

-• Official packaging helpers for CLI launchers, MCP stdio launchers, manifests, and bundle metadata.
+• Official packaging helpers for CLI launchers, MCP stdio launchers (Content-Length and newline framing), manifests, and bundle metadata.

 • Project tools for init, doctor, config-driven builds, and zero-config app entry discovery.